chrisguttandin/dynamo-converters/README.md

 This function takes a plain JavaScript object as input and returns a structured item which can then be used with the official SDK.

-In addition to that `dataToItem()` also adds a `created` and `modified` field to each item.
-This is because the resulting item structure is most likely used to put an item into a DynamoDB table.

 ```js
 const data = {
     object: {